asam-ev/OpenMATERIAL/CONTRIBUTING.md

 To make a good faith effort to ensure licensing criteria are met, this project requires the Developer Certificate of Origin (DCO) process to be followed.
 The DCO is an attestation attached to every contribution made by every developer.
-In the commit message of the contribution, (described more fully later in this document), the developer simply adds a Signed-off-by statement and thereby agrees to the DCO.
+In the commit message of the contribution, (described more fully later in this document), the developer simply adds a "Signed-off-by" statement and thereby agrees to the DCO.
 When a developer submits a patch, it is a commitment that the contributor has the right to submit the patch per the license.
 The DCO agreement is shown below and online at [developercertificate.org](https://developercertificate.org/).